The-Politico/django-kanban-budget/README.md

 # django-kanban-budget

-A Kanban-style project management app for developer-journalists in newsrooms.
+A Kanban-style project management app for to management development projects in a newsroom.

 ### Budget?